Oakland, CA—October 15, 2020

 “Our call to host public art will transform the front gates into both an invitation to those who enter and a public statement to all who pass by our campus of our beliefs in social justice, equity, and the inherent value of Black lives,” says internationally renowned artist and Mills Nancy Cook Professor of Photography Catherine Wagner, who is a member of the committee that brought this exhibition to fruition.

-The first installation consists of artwork printed on vinyl canvas that envelops the pillars at Richards Gate.
+The installation consists of artwork printed on vinyl canvas that envelops the pillars at Richards Gate.
 Staked in front of the College’s entry is a horizontal banner designed to match that reads “Black Lives Matter.”
 The design of the artwork and corresponding banner offer a deeply layered metaphor that speaks to the current nationwide calls for justice and restitution in subtle and surprising ways.

 “I think the design will be very unexpected in that it’s really nuanced,” says Professor Ajuan Mance, who teaches in the Literature & Languages and Ethnic Studies Departments and who consulted on the new public art exhibit.